Psychological safety in the workplace

 Encourage people leaders to talk to their employees about what it takes to foster a culture of psychological safety of team members.

 Ask employees what they think a psychologically safe workplace is.
-Arrive at agreed-to-best practices.
-Lead by example when it comes to making everyone feel safe to speak up and contribute.
+Arrive at agreed-to best practices.

 Normalize talking about what works and what doesn’t at your organization.

 Make employees feel safe sharing their wins and their failures, so that everyone can learn from those experiences.
 Show the value in failing and talk about what to do differently next time in an empowering and productive way.

 6. Encourage open dialogue and new ideas - and act on them

 Your employees have new and innovative ideas as to how to make things better – whether it’s a simple process improvement or a new product or solution.

 Give them the opportunity to share their ideas openly; provide a forum to do so, as well as the encouragement and knowledge that their contributions are welcome, no matter how different they are.

 And - most importantly - make sure to act on their suggestions.
 This is not just about giving people a forum to speak up, it is making sure they can put their suggestions into practice.

 7. Ask employees for feedback about psychological safety at work – and take action on that feedback